jedigizmo/modeling_auroral_nuke/README.md

 Current Status of project: Building own simulation with GEANT4 + Academic Reading

-Status: Creating 1m^3 cube with atomic oxygen at certain density in order to shoot a single electron through ~ (fixing atmospheric composition to get right amount of oxygen + visibility)
+Status: Creating 1m^3 cube with atomic oxygen at certain density in order to shoot a single electron through ~ (fixing atmospheric composition to get right amount of oxygen + visibility) & Adding Uniform Magnetic Field Lines coming from the top

 Create template for building simulations on pane user find a way to pop out and run commands on terminal instead of little box in GUI